 Absorbs greenhouse gases – bamboo sequesters carbon dioxide from the environment and produces 35% more oxygen than its equivalent size of trees.
 Large-scale bamboo plantations can become effective “carbon sinks” or areas designed to reduce CO2 from the atmosphere.
 When bamboo fibers are used to construct buildings, the carbon is sequestered (stored away) for the lifetime of that building.

 Grows everywhere – bamboo is a tough and durable plant that can be grown throughout the world and thrives even in harsh conditions from low wetlands to higher elevations in the mountains.
 With over 1000 species, bamboo can be found in nearly every region in the world.

-Alam Santi uses Bambulogy as a structural building material, the strength of Bambulogy means it can replace concrete and steel, even on multistory buildings.
+Alam Santi uses Bambulogy as a structural building material, the strength of Bambulogy means it can replace concrete and steel, even on multi story buildings.
 It is an excellent choice for your projects because of the environmentally friendly benefits raised above.
-Don’t hesitate and plan your ecological development with the help of Alam Santi and Bambulogy.

-Contact us here for information on prices, designs and more.
+Bambulogy is a perfect eco-friendly substitute for traditional building materials.
+Contact us for information on prices, designs and more.